Deuteronomium (band): Background

-In 1990, brothers Jarno and Manu Lehtinen were invited to play in a band from Kokkola called DBM (Destroyer of Black Metal), which is known to be the very first Christian extreme metal group in Finland.
-DBM released two demos, Death of a Soul (1990) and Slayer of Evil (1991) before the Lehtinen brothers left the band due to the distance between Laukaa and Kokkola.
-Aki Särkioja, who would form Immortal Souls with his brother Esa in December 1991, also played in DBM for a short while until the band changed their name to Cathacomb and split up after releasing few demos.
+In 1990, brothers Jarno and Manu Lehtinen were invited to play in the Kokkola band DBM (Destroyer of Black Metal), known as the first Christian extreme metal group in Finland.
+DBM released two demos, Death of a Soul (1990) and Slayer of Evil (1991), before the Lehtinen brothers left the band due to the distance between Laukaa and Kokkola.
+Aki Särkioja, who would form Immortal Souls with his brother Esa in December 1991, played in DBM for a short while until the band changed their name to Cathacomb and split up after releasing a few demos.

-In 1991 Manu Lehtinen had the name and logo ready for Deuteronomium, but it wasn't until 1993 when he formed the band with his brother Jarno.
-While Deuteronomium means the fifth Book of the Hebrew Bible, Deuteronomy, Manu Lehtinen chose the name because he thought that "it looked cool, is hard to spell, so it was a perfect name for a metal band!"
-In the beginning their style was more straightforward death metal and grindcore with Vengeance Rising, Mortification, Cannibal Corpse and Carcass as their influences.
-They were soon joined by guitarists Miika Partala and Tapio Laakso.
-Miika Partala immediately proved to be a talented guitarist.
-They played their first gig on 3 December 1993.
-After that Deuteronomium recorded their first demo tape titled Paths of Righteousness which became popular in certain circles. between 1993 and 1994 Jarno Lehtinen and Tapio Laakso left the band.
-They were replaced by Kalle Paju (guitar) and Ali Hassinen (drums).
-After some gigs Deuteronomium lost their rehearsal place.
+In 1991, Manu Lehtinen had the name and logo ready for Deuteronomium, but he formed the band with his brother Jarno until 1993.
+While Deuteronomium is the fifth Book of the Hebrew Bible, Deuteronomy, Lehtinen chose the name because he thought "it looked cool, is hard to spell, so it was a perfect name for a metal band!"
+In the beginning, their style was straightforward death metal and grindcore with Vengeance Rising, Mortification, Cannibal Corpse and Carcass as their influences.
+Guitarists Miika Partala and Tapio Laakso joined them.
+Partala was a talented guitarist.
+They played their first show on 3 December 1993.
+After that, Deuteronomium recorded their first demo tape, Paths of Righteousness, which became popular in certain circles.
+Between 1993 and 1994, Jarno Lehtinen and Tapio Laakso left the band.
+Kalle Paju (guitar) and Ali Hassinen (drums) replaced them.
+After some shows, Deuteronomium lost their rehearsal place.
 The band went on a hiatus.

 New Era

-In 1995 Deuteronomium reformed with line-up Manu Lehtinen, Miika Partala, Johnny Pesonen ja Jari Mantour.
-Miika Partala took on the vocal duties.
-Deuteronomium soon recorded their second demo titled Crosshope.
-They attended a local contest held in rock club Lutakko, Jyväskylä and played a few gigs at the Jyväskylä area.
+In 1995, Deuteronomium reformed with Manu Lehtinen, Miika Partala, Johnny Pesonen ja Jari Mantour.
+Partala took over vocals.
+Deuteronomium recorded their second demo, Crosshope.
+They attended a local contest held in rock club Lutakko, Jyväskylä and played a few shows in the Jyväskylä area.

-In 1996 Deuteronomium entered the studio Watercastle, where they would records most of their catalogue, and recorded their first EP titled Tribal Eagle.
-On this EP their style began to go in a death 'n' roll direction.
-Basically Tribal Eagle combines melodic and old school death metal with some punk rock and black metal influences.
+In 1996, Deuteronomium entered the Watercastle studio, where they would record most of their catalogue, and recorded their first EP, Tribal Eagle.
+On this EP, their style went in a death 'n' roll direction.
+Tribal Eagle combines melodic and old-school death metal with punk rock and black metal.
 "Thinking" is the only Deuteronomium song that incorporates traditional death grunt vocalization.
 Tribal Eagle was published as a self-financed release.
-The EP was well received and gained enthusiasm outside Finland.
+The EP was well received and gained traction outside Finland.
 Tribal Eagle is the first Finnish Christian metal CD.
-Janne-Jussi Kontoniemi replaced Johnny Pesonen as a drummer after the release.
+Drummer Janne-Jussi Kontoniemi replaced Johnny Pesonen after the release.